-Companies spent nearly $15 billion on sports sponsorships in 2015, according to projections from IEG.
-That’s 70 percent of the total North American sponsorship market.
+Companies spent just more than $17 billion on sports sponsorships in 2018, according to projections from IEG.
+That’s 70% of the total North American sponsorship market.
 Across all sports, sponsorships have become a massive part of the business taking place off the field of play.
-They have a tremendous impact on sports leagues, teams and fans alike every single game.
+They have a tremendous impact on sports leagues, teams and fans alike.

 In this new era, the best sports sponsorships focus firmly on digital and social media elements, allowing for unique opportunities to interact with fans.
 These five creative sports sponsorships show the variety and innovation that companies are seeking in partnerships across sports.

 Do you know Larry “the Dr. Pepper guy” Culpepper?
 You probably do.
 During college football season, he was all over Dr. Pepper’s advertisements and even showed up during games.
 The soda company has presenting sponsorship rights for the College Football Playoff until 2026, but chose to move on from its beloved Larry Culpepper to pursue new advertising paths.
 The company stated, “Larry Culpepper has been a great part of our Dr. Pepper college football sponsorship for the past four years and has helped us delight fans throughout the season.
 With the renewal of our college football sponsorship, we’ve decided to take our football-related advertising in a new creative direction and are planning an all-new campaign this season.”